 20) Try to use less air conditioning while you drive, even when the weather is hot.

 According to the Carbon Tax, each household has the right to a certain amount of money they gave towards the tax to be returned to them.
 That is called carbon offset and is an amount of money you can pay for a project that reduces greenhouse gases somewhere else.
 If you offset one ton of carbon, the offset will help capture or destroy one ton of greenhouse gases that would otherwise have been released into the atmosphere.
 Offsets also promote sustainable development and increase the use of renewable energy.

 So, don’t be lazy, people.
 Do your part for the environment.

 To take care of your car, and make it more energy-efficient, come to CRS Automotive.
-We are expecting you in Hamilton and Stoney Creek.
+We are expecting you in Hamilton.